-- 2.0 The statutory curriculum requires pupils to learn how to locate, retrieve and exchange information using technology.
+- 2.0 Holymead Primary School identifies that the issues classified within online safety are considerable but can be broadly categorised into three areas of risk. - o Content: being exposed to illegal, inappropriate or harmful material - o Contact: being subjected to harmful online interaction with other users - Conduct: personal online behaviour that increases the likelihood of, or causes, harm. - 2.1 The statutory curriculum requires pupils to learn how to locate, retrieve and exchange information using technology.
 In delivering the curriculum, teachers need to plan to integrate the use of communications technology such as web-based resources and blogs.
-Computer skills are vital to access life-long learning and employment; indeed computing is an essential life-skill. - 2.1 Schools have an important role to play in equipping children to stay safe online both inside and outside school.
-Therefore e-safety education will be incorporated into the computing and PSHE curriculum. - 2.2 Most technologies present risks as well as benefits.
+Computer skills are vital to access life-long learning and employment; indeed computing is an essential life-skill. - 2.2 Schools have an important role to play in equipping children to stay safe online both inside and outside school.
+Therefore e-safety education will be incorporated into the computing and PSHC curriculum. - 2.3 Most technologies present risks as well as benefits.
 Internet use for work, home, social and leisure activities is expanding in all sectors of society.
 This brings young people into contact with a wide variety of influences, some of which as in life generally may be unsuitable.
-It is important that schools, libraries and youth clubs, as well as parents, adopt strategies for the safe and responsible use of the Internet. - 2.3 The Curriculum, Standards and Inclusion committee will review, monitor and update Internet use and E-safety education, through the use of SWGfL 360Safe review tool, reviewing incidents and procedures and pupil conferencing.
+It is important that schools, libraries and youth clubs, as well as parents, adopt strategies for the safe and responsible use of the Internet. - 2.4 The Curriculum, Standards and Inclusion committee will review, monitor and update Internet use and E-safety education, through the use of SWGfL 360Safe review tool, reviewing incidents and procedures and pupil conferencing.